-Another advantage to using imgix instead of S3 alone is the imgix Image Manager.
-You can navigate to the Image Manager by clicking on the Images tab in the imgix Dashboard.
+Another advantage to using imgix instead of S3 alone is the imgix Asset Manager.
+You can navigate to the Asset Manager by clicking on the Assets tab in the imgix Dashboard.

-Once on the Images tab, you’ll have access to detailed information about each image stored in your S3 bucket as well as some key management functions:
+Once on the Assets tab, you’ll have access to detailed information about each image stored in your S3 bucket as well as some key management functions:

 - Image tags generated using machine learning: search for images in your bucket by using natural language.
 This feature is currently only available for Enterprise Plan customers.